Arizona bark scorpion: Life cycle

+A female Arizona bark scorpion with 20 babies (scorplings) riding on her back, glowing under a blacklight enganged in the mating dance with a male.

 Arizona bark scorpions have a gestation period of several months, are born live, and are gently guided onto their mother's back.
 The female usually gives birth to anywhere from 25 to 35 young.
 These remain with their mother until their first molt, which can be up to three weeks after birth.
 Arizona bark scorpions have a life expectancy of about six years.

 Arizona bark scorpions, like most other scorpions, are incredibly resilient.
 During American nuclear tests scorpions (along with cockroaches and lizards) were found near ground zero with no recorded adverse effects.

 Habitat

 The Arizona bark scorpion is nocturnal, and particularly well adapted to the desert: layers of wax on its exoskeleton make it resistant to water loss.
 Nevertheless, Arizona bark scorpions hide during the heat of the day, typically under rocks, wood piles, or tree bark.
-Arizona bark scorpions do burrow, and are commonly found in homes, requiring only 1/16 of an inch for entry.
+Arizona bark scorpions do burrow, and are commonly found in homes, requiring a gap of only 1/16 of an inch wide for entry.

 Arizona bark scorpions prefer riparian areas with mesquite, cottonwood, and sycamore groves, all of which have sufficient moisture and humidity to support insects and other prey species.
 The popularity of irrigated lawns, and other systems which increase environmental humidity in residential areas, has led to a massive increase in the number of these animals in some areas.

 Centruroides scorpions are unusual in that they are the only genus in the Southwest that can climb walls, trees, and other objects with a sufficiently rough surface.
 Arizona bark scorpions practice negative geotaxis, preferring an upside down orientation, which often results in people being stung due to the scorpion being on the underside of an object.

 The Arizona bark scorpion preys on small and medium-sized animals such as beetles, spiders, crickets, cockroaches, other insects and other scorpions.

 The range of the Arizona bark scorpion is from southern California, southern Arizona, southern Nevada, extreme southwestern Utah and western New Mexico.
 They are also found in Baja California, Sonora and Chihuahua, Mexico.